 Strategies for avoiding dehydration

 An excellent tactic is feeding a mash, either adding it into their daily routine or as part of their normal diet.
-SPEEDY-Mash and Senior Super-Mash hold up to one and half times their volume in water – so a great choice for aiding hydration and you can be assured you are increasing water intake.
+SPEEDY-Mash, Senior Super-Mash and Perform & Restore Mash hold up to one and half times their volume in water – so a great choice for aiding hydration and you can be assured you are increasing water intake.

 When to feed a mash?

 Whilst mashes are an excellent addition in the winter, they are also suitable year round in a variety of instances - increasing both water and highly-digestible fibre intake.

 For senior horses with poor teeth a mash would be a good choice as it is very easy to eat and requires little to no chewing.
 A high fibre based mash, such as SPEEDY-Mash or Senior Super-Mash, is particularly good for horses that can no longer eat any or very little long stem forage as the mash will help ensure adequate fibre intake as well as water.
 Both our mashes can be used as partial or complete forage replacers.
 If being fed as a complete forage replacement we suggested feeding at a rate of 1.7-2.3% of total bodyweight per day dependent on body condition.

 Performance horses would benefit from Perform & Restore Mash.
 For horses that can be fussy with water, when travelling long distances or extended stays away from home, a mash could be helpful to rehydrate them.
 Always offer plain water too, however, additional water can always be added to the mash to make a soup-like consistency that the horses can slurp and drink.
 It’s a super technique to get them hydrated and a great tool for long journeys or in hot weather.
 Furthermore, horses at greater risk of muscle myopathies or digestive upsets could be aided by the increased water and fibre intake from a mash feed.